facebookincubator/velox/velox/docs/develop/task.rst

 -------------

 Velox allows applications to define custom plan nodes and operators and also custom join node with it's own join bridge and operators.
-These operators ca access splits and use barriers as these constructs are generic and not tied to any particular plan node or operator.
+These operators can access splits and use barriers as these constructs are generic and not tied to any particular plan node or operator.
 Exchange clients, local exchange queues and local merge sources as well as merge join sources are not generic and